LiuJPhys/QuanEstimation-archived/README.md

 # QuanEstimation
 This is a preliminary version.
+There exists another version based on qutip.